 Focus on your brand – The experience of working in a positive environment and a culture that promotes diversity is important to Gen Z. Consider how culture is represented through social media channels, websites, interview processes and once hired through the environment and working practices.

 Offer benefits that encourage a balanced lifestyle – Gen Z are loyal and will work hard when they feel supported and when their work life balance is considered.
-Be aware of working hours and demands and reward people in a way that caters towards a balanced life style (for example through healthcare benefits or additional holidays).
+Be aware of working hours and demands and reward people in a way that caters towards a balance life style (for example through healthcare benefits or additional holidays).

 Listen well, listen often - Gen Z employees might treat their managers more like peers than generations before and may not work tirelessly to serve your needs, but if you listen and engage them, they will be productive and work hard to achieve their objectives.